celtic426/blog/pages/about.md

 ---

 <p style="text-align: center">
 Hi!
-I'm a software developer and musician from Boston, MA. <br>
+I'm a software developer and musician from Boston, MA and this is my dog Izzy. <br>
 To see my current projects visit <a href="https://timr.dev/" target="_blank">timr.dev</a>
 </p>